 In this chapter, the authors explore entrepreneurial change in Stanton, a rural small town in New Zealand.
-This once prosperous place has suffered economically and socially as its past core industries have vanished, and it can be considered now as a depleted community.
-Yet in recent years, the town has seen a rejuvenation, in part due to the endeavours of Sue, a high profile entrepreneur from outside the town who has set up several businesses in the town and indeed in other small towns in the region.
-Theoretically, the authors take an entrepreneurial identity perspective in examining how Sue's arrival has changed the town; the authors examine how was her entrepreneurship perceived as legitimate.
+This once-prosperous place has suffered economically and socially as its past core industries have vanished, and it can now be considered as a depleted community.
+Yet in recent years, the town has seen a rejuvenation, in part due to the endeavours of Sue, a high-profile entrepreneur from outside the town who has set up several businesses in the town and indeed in other small towns in the region.
+Theoretically, the authors take an entrepreneurial identity perspective in examining how Sue’s arrival has changed the town; the authors examine how her entrepreneurship was perceived as legitimate.
 The authors use a qualitative methodology based on semi-structured interviews.
-The authors contribute in demonstrating how an ascribed entrepreneurial identity can enable but also hinder change in this community, generating confidence and emotional contagion around entrepreneurship, but also uncertainty and resentment.
+The authors contribute in demonstrating how an ascribed entrepreneurial identity can not only enable but also hinder change in this community, generating confidence and emotional contagion around entrepreneurship, and also uncertainty and resentment.
 In doing so, the authors challenge the universality of entrepreneurship benefits.

 |Publication Date||Dec 10, 2018|

 |Publicly Available Date||Jun 18, 2019|